Snorkeling Florida Keys – Get to the Best Reefs by Boat

-We have really enjoyed our snorkeling Florida Keys experiences, and have snorkeled all over, including Key Largo, Key West, and all the keys between that we call the Middle Keys.
-The keys have the third longest barrier reef in the world, and the only tropical coral reefs in the contiguous states.
+We have really enjoyed our snorkeling Florida Keys experiences, and have snorkeled all over, including Key Largo, Key West, and all the Keys between that we call the Middle Keys.
+The Keys have the third longest barrier reef in the world, and the only tropical coral reefs in the contiguous United States.

 Explore this page to learn everything you need to know to find the best spots and have a great time.

-We were very pleasantly surprised by how fantastic the snorkeling is in the keys.
-The reefs in some areas are the healthiest we have ever seen, and are packed with life.
+We were pleasantly surprised by how good the snorkeling is in the Keys.
+The reefs in some areas are healthy and packed with life.
 Another surprise was that the best Florida Keys snorkeling spots are not where we expected them to be.

-It is worth noting that nearly all the snorkeling in the keys is by boat.
-There is virtually no beach or shore access snorkeling, with a few exceptions in both Pennekamp and Bahia Honda parks (both very poor shore snorkeling spots).
-That is because the healthy reefs with lots of fish are located from one to eight miles offshore.
+It is worth noting that nearly all the snorkeling in the Keys is by boat.
+There is virtually no beach or shore access snorkeling, with a few exceptions in both Pennekamp and Bahia Honda parks, both poor shore snorkeling spots.
+That is because the healthy reefs with lots of fish are located 1-8 miles offshore.
 That means that there is not really any free snorkeling in the Florida Keys.

 We break down snorkeling Florida Keys into three main areas:

 - The bottom of the Keys, specifically Key West.